franciscop/brownies/readme.md

 ### Cookies

-It uses the [library `cookiesjs`](https://github.com/franciscop/cookies.js) underneath and wraps it through a simple getter/setter interface:
+Manipulate cookies with the simple getter/setter interface:

 ```js
 import { cookies } from 'clean-store';